-To get access to such information the DS consulted a supply store in Stockholm, Konstnärernascentralköp.2 The store is run by a group of professional artists and cooperates with over 50 suppliers and delivers artists' paint within Sweden and abroad.
+To get access to such information the Dossier Submitter consulted a supply store in Stockholm, Konstnärernascentralköp.
+The store is run by a group of professional artists and cooperates with over 50 suppliers and delivers artists' paint within Sweden and abroad.
 Artist's paint brushes come in a variety of shapes and sizes, with natural or synthetic hairs.
 According to Konstnärenascentralköp their best seller for acrylics is a set of three different brush sizes.
 These sizes are the most popular both for beginners and professional artists.
 The difference is that beginners buy cheaper products and professionals tend to purchase brushes of higher quality.
-For the reliability assessment the DS used the medium brush assuming that all of the brushes included in the set are used with the same frequency.
-3 The

-1HEEG opinion on exposure model Primaryexposure scenario - washing out of a brushwhich has beenused to applypaint.
-Ispra, 07/07/2011 average brush has a size of $2 \times 1 \times 0.5$ cm, which corresponds to a volume of 1 ml.
+For the reliability assessment the Dossier Submitter used the medium brush assuming that all of the brushes included in the set are used with the same frequency.3 The average brush has a size of 2 $\times$ 1 $\times$ 0.5 cm, which corresponds to a volume of 1 ml.
 Using the EU model results in that 0.125 ml (1/8) paint will remain in the brush after painting.